-California does not hold to the one bite rule when it comes to canine attacks and will allow an individual to seek money for his or her injuries even if the animal was a docile pet up until the attack.
+California does not hold to the one-bite rule when it comes to dog attacks and will allow an individual to seek money for his or her medical bills even if the animal was a docile pet up until the attack.

-A person found to be unlawfully on the property of the animal’s owner when the incident occurred will not be permitted to collect damages.
+A person found to be unlawfully on the property of the dog owner when the incident occurred will not be permitted to collect damages.

 Dog owners in California are unable to plead ignorance when their pet attacks an adult or child.
 In other words, they cannot formulate a defense based on them not knowing that the animal had an aggressive tendency or was capable of attacking a human.

 The state has eliminated all statutes that support the one-free-bite-rule that many other states still adhere to.
 Regardless of whether the owner was acting responsibly, such as using a leash or other restraint, he or she is still liable for the bite.

 It is impossible to predict with any certainty the exact amount of money that will be awarded in a dog bite case, but there are certain factors that will influence the final decision.

 - In general, a dog bite victim would be entitled to be compensated for all of the medical expenses associated with the incident, starting with the initial medical treatment, and any required aftercare.

 - Other costs to the victim would be included as compensation for any loss of income that is a result of the dog bite.

 The Dog Bite Compensation Calculator

 In addition to medical bills and the cost of any income lost from time off from work, the jury, which decides the amount to award a dog bite victim, is allowed to consider what is commonly referred to as non-economic losses.